deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ## Images

-We provide some preconfigured cloud images on top of Ubuntu LTS (18.04, 20.04, and 22.04) and Debian (10 and 11).
+Preconfigured cloud images are available for Ubuntu LTS (18.04, 20.04, and 22.04) and Debian (10 and 11).
-These images are preconfigured to adapt a running instance to the cloud site Bielefeld:
+These images apply some auto-configuration on boot specific to the cloud site Bielefeld:

 - make use of a local apt-mirror by default
 - set proxy for the environment, apt and docker if necessary